Please keep in mind, this is for a 4-wire cord and the outlet for a stove/oven.

 1) Don’t move the stove anymore.
 Old wires can break while the power is still on.

-2) Now turn the power off at the breaker panel if you didn’t do so yet.
-Test and make sure you really did turn the right breaker off.
+2) Now turn the power off at the breaker panel if you haven’t done so yet.
+Test and make sure you did turn the right breaker off.

 3) Now that the power is off, remove the wire from the stove/oven.